Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - have the ability to have different user profiles.
 - have the ability to add credits to the user profile
-- when a user donates the amount donated is deducted from the user balance and added to the campaign balance
+- when a user donates, the amount donated is deducted from the user balance and added to the campaign balance
-- when a campaign has hit its target there is some sort of user feedback to suggest this
+- when a campaign has hit its target, there is some sort of user feedback to suggest this
 - have a way to track the user transaction activity.
-- have the ability to easily search through campaigns.
+- have the ability to search through campaigns quickly.

 ## User Journey

-This is an example of a successful user journey.
+Here are examples of successful user journeys.

-This is the journey of a donor.
+Here is the successful journey of a donor.

 - I have been redirected to the app via a marketing campaign.
-- I have noticed a campaign that I would like to donate to.
+- I have noticed a campaign that I like, and I would like to donate.
 - I have been redirected to the signup page.
 - I have successfully created an account and given the ability to deposit some funds to my account.
-- I have managed to search or easily find the campaign I wanted to donate to.
+- I have managed to search or quickly find the campaign so I can donate.
-- I have usefully managed to donate to the campaign - noticing the change in the amount the campaign has been funded.
+- I have successfully managed to donate to a campaign, I can see that the amount the campaign has been funded has changed.
-- I can check my account to see that my credits have been reduced by the right amount
+- I can check my account to see that the correct amount has reduced my credits.
-- I can also verify this by looking at the transaction page to see a report of the transaction.
+- I can also verify this by looking at the transaction page to see a transaction report.

-This is the journey of a campaigner.
+Here is the successful journey of a campaigner.

-- I am trying to raise money for my local school and came across this website.
+- I am currently trying to raise money for my local school and came across this website.
 - I can see that you can raise money for a cause
 - I can see that some campaigns have already been successful in raising their targeted amount of money.
 - I have been directed to the user sign up page